tmforum-oda/oda-ca-docs/ODA-Component-Tutorial/README.md

 ![Open-API Reference Implementation](./images/Reference-Implementation.png)

+The reference implementation is set-up to run in IBM Cloud (bluemix).
+To enable it to run locally or in a docker container, we edit the /api/swagger.yaml file to remove the `host:` field (it will default to looking in the current host), and change the `schemes:` from `https` to `http`.

 ### 2. (optionally) test locally with local MongoDb.

 In the `utils/mongoUtils.js` file, you will need to replace the connectHelper with a helper function that uses local connection string: